SouthGreenPlatform/tutorials/_pages/bioanalysis/vcfExtract.md

 <a name="sample-from-vcf-bcftools"></a>
-## Extracting a subset of samples from a multigenome vcf file with `bcftools`
+### Extracting a subset of samples from a multigenome vcf file with `bcftools`

 #### Select genotypes from a file containing a list of samples to include with `bcftools`

-{% highlight ruby %}
+{% highlight bash %}
-bcftools view -S barthii.only.RG.list inputFileName.vcf --force-samples -o outputFilename.vcf`
+bcftools view -S barthii.only.RG.list inputFileName.vcf --force-samples -o outputFilename.vcf
 {% endhighlight %}

 <a name="calculating-pi"></a>
-## Calculating the nucleotide diversity from a vcf file with `vcftools`
+### Calculating the nucleotide diversity from a vcf file with `vcftools`

-{% highlight ruby %}
+{% highlight bash %}
 vcftools --vcf inputFilename.vcf  --out outputFilename.PI  --window-pi 100000 --remove-filtered-all
 {% endhighlight %}

-{% highlight ruby %}
+{% highlight bash %}
 grep "PI" OgOb-all-MSU7-CHR2.GATKSV.VCFTOOLS.stats-100000.windowed.pi -v | awk '{ sum+=$5; print $5,"; ",sum , "* ", NR ; } END { print "PI average :", sum / NR; }'
 {% endhighlight %}